 Potato planting within Parque de la Papa occurs from October to November, depending upon rainfall.
 The two species primarily grown within Parque de la Papa are bitter potato, Solanum juzepczukii, and the ‘Irish’ potato, Solanum tuberosum.
 There are more than 4,000 varieties of potato around the world; most are found in the Andes.
 Globally, potatoes are the third most important food crop in terms of human consumption (CIP).
 Conservation of this genetic and cultural diversity will depend on a clear understanding of the effects a changing climate has on crop suitability.

 Remote sensing and Geographic Information Systems (GIS) have emerged as new tools to assess agricultural suitability (Rahman, 2008) and monitor the distribution of crops over large areas (Panigrahy & Chakraborty, 1998).
-The goal of this project was to use NASA earth observations to document recent changes in cropland distribution and altitude, temperature, and precipitation.
+The goal of this project was to use NASA Earth observations to document recent changes in cropland distribution and altitude, temperature, and precipitation.
 These results will inform a potato suitability model designed to identify areas with the most potential for future agricultural use.

 Study Area

 This project was conducted in the Parque de la Papa (Figure 1), located in the Cusco region of Southeastern Perú.
-The Parque de la Papa is an Indigenous Biocultural Heritage Area collectively owned six local communities belonging to the Quechua people.
+The Parque de la Papa is an Indigenous Biocultural Heritage Area collectively owned by six local communities belonging to the Quechua people.
 It is located roughly 25 km away from Cusco, the nearest city, and is 8,661 ha in size ranging from 3,200-5,000 m above sea level.
 The indigenous communities consist of some 7,000 people who pursue traditional lifestyles and agricultural cultivation as practiced in the region for centuries (Argumedo, 2008).

 The park is managed by the local communities with input from two NGO’s: the International Center for Potatoes (CIP) and Association for Nature and Sustainable Development (ANDES).
 The primary objective is to preserve the cultural and agricultural traditions of the indigenous people living within the park.
 This includes following centuries old farming practices and propagating some 300 varieties of potato that have been cultivated in this region for hundreds of years (Argumedo).